-The dental team includes four dentists, six dental nurses (one of whom is a trainee), one dental hygienist, one receptionist and a practice manager.
-The practice has four treatment rooms.
+The dental team includes four dentists, six dental nurses of whom three are trainees, two dental hygienists, two receptionists and a practice manager.
+The practice has six treatment rooms of which four are situated on the ground floor of the building.

-The practice is owned by a company and as a condition of registration must have a person registered with the
+The practice is owned by a partnership and as a condition of registration must have a person registered with the Care Quality Commission as the registered manager.